mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

     }
 ```

-**State -> View -> Action -> State -> View**
+*State -> View -> Action -> State -> View*

 This architecture revolves around a strict **unidirectional** data flow.
 It means that all the data in the application follows the same pattern, making the logic of your app more predictable and easier to understand.

 #### Side effects
-We already implemented a *unidirectional* flow that accepts user actions and modifies the state, but what about *async action* which we usually call *side effects*.
+We already implemented a *unidirectional* flow that accepts user actions and modifies the state, but what about *async actions* which we usually call *side effects*.
 How to bake a support for async tasks into our store type?
 I think it is a good time to introduce the usage of *Combine framework* that perfectly fits async task processing.

 ```swift
 typealias Reducer<State, Action, Environment> =
     (inout State, Action, Environment) -> AnyPublisher<Action, Never>?
 ```

 We add support for *async tasks* by changing *Reducer* typealias, it has the additional parameter called *Environment*. *Environment* might be a plain struct that holds all needed dependencies like service and manager classes.
-Usually, Reducer resolves an action by applying it on top of the state.
-In case of an async action *Reducer* returns it as *Combine Publisher*, then *Store* handles it and send back to the *Reducer* as a plain action.

 ```swift
 func appReducer(